oyanzhi/tp/docs/UserGuide.md

 Examples:

-* `list` followed by `rDelete 2 1` deletes the 1st reminder of the 2nd person in the address book.
+* `list` followed by `rDelete 2 1` deletes the 1st reminder of the 2nd person in FinHub.
 * `find Betsy` followed by `rDelete 1 1` deletes the 1st reminder of the 1st person in the results of the `find` command.